Last updated 6/2021

 American Lake, Lakewood

 The lake has a swimming area with a small section of sandy beach.
-Closed as of 7/2/2020 due to toxic algae.
+It is subject to water quality related closures (algae) so check before you go.

 Reader recommended hot spots: